 Al has received this question multiple times, from equally dependable, reliable, informed people (VCs, technologists, entrepreneurs), he realized that he’d have to address this question, because sadly, people (companies) have been burned before and are right to be suspicious of, despite hoping for trust-worthy, new offerings.

-So here’s what Anacode will do (for free, and guaranteed in writing) for users that sign up for Anacode CS in 2020:
+So here’s what Anacode will do (for free, and guaranteed in writing) for users that sign up for Anacode in 2020:

-- [Answer for C-level execs] Anacode CS will, without additional charge, store a copy of the Anacode CS user’s original (uncompressed) data in a Cloud storage service like AWS Glacier, Azure Archive, Backblaze, or Wasabi.
+- [Answer for C-level execs] Anacode will, without additional charge, store a copy of the Anacode user’s original (uncompressed) data in a Cloud storage service like AWS Glacier, Azure Archive, Backblaze, or Wasabi.

 How does Anacode ensure that the Anacode encoded data, and the decompressed data, is correct?